-Folder By default virtual machines created by the Citrix Hypervisor Connector are not placed in a folder.
+Folder By default, virtual machines created by the Citrix Hypervisor Connector are not placed in a folder.
 However, if the template specified in the Citrix Hypervisor Connector Configuration resides in a folder, then any virtual machine that the Connector creates from that template also resides in the same folder.
-All packaging VMs and published layered images will be placed in that same folder.
-There will not be separate subfolders for packaging VMs or published layered images.
+All packaging VMs and published layered images are placed in that same folder.
+There are no separate subfolders for packaging VMs or published layered images.

-Machine network connectivity The virtual network settings of the source template specified in the Citrix Hypervisor Connector Configuration will be carried over when creating any VMs through the Citrix Hypervisor Connector.
+Machine network connectivity The virtual network settings of the source template specified in the Citrix Hypervisor Connector Configuration are carried over when creating any VMs through the Citrix Hypervisor Connector.
 There is no option in the Connector Configuration UI to override the network settings.

 Create a Connector Configuration

 To enter the values:

 - Enter the first three Connector fields manually.
 After validating the credentials in those fields, you can select values for the remaining fields from the drop-down menus.

 - To enter values manually, click to put the cursor in the field and type the value, making sure that the case matches the value in Citrix Hypervisor.

 - To select a value from a drop-down list, do the following: